samhuk/ts-npm-ui-package-template/contributing/development.md

 The UI component is wrapped at `/src/demo/client/components/common/generic/{{packageName}}.tsx`.
 This shouldn't need editing.

-The React-wrapped UI component is used (demoed) at `src/demo/client/components/showcase/{{packageName}}.tsx`.
+The React-wrapped UI component is used (demoed) at `/src/demo/client/components/showcase/{{packageName}}.tsx`.
 This should be edited according to your UI component, showcasing it's functionality.

+This site is binded to port `8080` by default.
+This can be changed within `/.env-cmdrc.json`.

 ## Linting